I just realized I should have appealed my property's valuation. What can be done?

 Because of a recent Statutory change appeals "may" be accepted until March 31 of the following tax year.
-However, appeals to the Board of Equalization postmarked or delivered in person after September 16, 2019, will be considered late and will not be accepted as a timely appeal and will only be considered for possible acceptance as a late appeal if one of the following (Utah State Tax Commission)
+However, appeals to the Board of Equalization postmarked or delivered in person after September 16, 2019, will be considered late and will not be accepted as a timely appeal and will only be considered for possible acceptance as a late appeal if one of the following (Utah State Tax Commission) criteria is met:

 Extraordinary circumstances means a sudden illness, accident or other occurrence which, by its emergent nature and drastic effect, prevented the property owner(s) from filing an appeal within the set time frames.
 Failure of the US Postal Service to deliver a correctly addressed tax notice is not considered reasonable cause to reconvene a Board of Equalization, nor does your absence from the state, by itself, constitute "extraordinary circumstances."